Mobile App Trends You Need on Your Radar in 2019

 App marketers should expect to explore Youtube, Instagram, and other video ad platforms this year, as well as ways to create their own in-app video content.

 As user attention spans continue to decrease, app retention and engagement rates go with it.
 So how do you get people to interact with your app in a way that holds their attention?
 Gamification!
 Gamification is the use of game elements in a typically non-gaming context, with the purpose of driving user engagement.

-With the oversaturated app market only growing larger by the day, a huge battle for app marketers in 2019 will be avoiding uninstalls.
-App gamification presents an interesting way for users to engage with your app, and motivates them to continuously use that app – which not only means your app stays downloaded, but it also remains relevant.
+With the oversaturated app market only growing larger by the day, a huge battle for app marketers is avoiding uninstalls.
+App gamification presents an interesting way for users to engage with your app.
+This also motivates them to continuously use that app.
+Gamification not only means your app stays downloaded, but it also remains relevant.
 Some popular app gamification strategies include: